 - 1 medium Butternut Squash peeled, seeded and cut into small cubes

-- 1 large onion, chopped
+- 1 large onion chopped

-- 2 cloves garlic, minced
+- 2 cloves garlic about ½ teaspoon minced

-- 2 Tablespoons olive oil
+- 2 tablespoons olive oil

-- 2 teaspoons fresh sage, chopped
+- 1 teaspoon dried basil or 2 teaspoons fresh basil, chopped

 - 1 teaspoon salt

 - 1 medium white potato peeled and diced

 - 1 ½ cups milk alternative I used coconut milk

 - 2 tablespoons candied ginger chopped, optional ingredient